simplelocalize/spring-boot-i18n/README.md

 ### Thymeleaf: render HTML with translations

-You can render HTML with translated messages by using `ThymeleafEngine` bean.
+Use `ThymeleafEngine` bean to render HTML with translated messages.
 This is _probably_ the most popular way to render HTML with translated messages in Spring Boot.

 ```java